vari-ang/kubernetes-deployment/README.md

 Run `kubectl config current-context` and make sure that your current context is `minikube`

 Start a local Kubernetes cluster
 `minikube start`

+Enable Kubernetes ingress functionality on Minikube
+`minikube addons enable ingress`

 Deploy all configs stored inside k8 folder to the local cluster
 `kubectl apply -f k8`

-See the created pods
+See the created pods and also the Ingress controller
-`kubectl get pods`

-See pod detail
-`kubectl describe pods <pod name>`
+`kubectl get pods --all-namespaces`

+Identify the Ingress Pod and describe it to retrieve the port
+`kubectl describe pod <ingress pod name> --namespace ingress-nginx | grep Ports`

+Forward connections to a local port to a port on Ingress Controller `kubectl port-forward <ingress pod name> 3000:80 --namespace ingress-nginx`

+At this point, every time you visit port 3000 on your computer locally, the request is forwarded to port 80 on the Ingress controller Pod, then the Ingress pod will retrieve the Service to then connect the Pods and route traffic

 ---